rayomeara/milestone-project-three/README.md

 ---
 ### UX

+When it came to doing this project, I had the idea of the travel agent because of the different data they have to capture.
+It striked me as being one of great interest due to the seat allocation and how a bookings app would handle it.
+So the application should handle different scenarios like the person wanted to book their holiday, how flights get handled when there are flight additions and cancellations, and people who just want to make changes to bookings such as where they stay or cancel the flight.

 The website opens into the bookings list.
 This is also the targer for the main link on the top menu.
 There are also links on the top menu that point to the list of flights and hotels.